sherzock/Bobobo-s-adventure/README.md

 <h2>Game</h2>

-This game is a basic plataformer made by Jacobo Galofre and Ferran Barnes at UPC
+This game is a basic plataformer made by Jacobo Galofre and Ferran Barnes at UPC in 2018

+The game main goal is to reach the end of the levels without dying and collecting as much Don Patch Coins as possible.
+The main menu is fully operative with credits that contain a link to our repository, and settings with music and FX volume handler.
+There are two different types of enemy: some annoying alien flies and some Sambaman minions.If your lives reach 0 you will die so be carefull.
+Killing enemies and picking up Don Patch coins gives you points and when you collect 10 Don Patch coins you will get an extra life!.

 <h2>Creators</h2>